NijeboerFrank/presentations/presentation.md

 ## Why?

 Note:
-I wanted to know if there is already something out there that is usable If that is not really the case, learn from the existing research and see how they did it
+- I wanted to know if there is already something out there that is usable
+- If that is not really the case, learn from the existing research and see how they did it

 vvv

 ## How?

+Note:
+- To make my life easier
+- Came up with some features for attestation
+- To be able to compare

 vvv